ARMmbed/mbed-os-5-docs/docs/ref-designs/TensorFlow.md

     Your board appears as storage on your computer.
 If your system does not recognize the board with the `mbed detect` command, follow the instructions for setting up [DAPLink](https://armmbed.github.io/DAPLink/?board=FRDM-K66F).

-1. Flash the application to the device:
+1. Flash the application to the board:
     <!--I compiled two steps ago - that probably needs to be removed-->
     ```
     mbed compile -m K66F -t GCC_ARM –flash